maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

     }
     ```

-7. Here is the final result of build and `MainActivity`.
-Camera should be re-position to annotions
-   after data is fetched.
-Click each annotion, then further information should be displayed.
+7. Here is the final result after building and running `MainActivity`.
+The camera should be re-positioned to view the annocations after the data is fetched.
+Click each annotion, then more information should be displayed in a pop-up.

     <div style="align: center">
         <img src="https://github.com/maplibre/maplibre-native/assets/19887090/ce73a2f3-13a5-46fb-8c7b-70143b019e6c" alt="Screenshot with the map in demotile style">